jolicode/JoliCi/docs/strategies/TravisCiStrategy.md

 ## Language and version support

-For the moment only the following language / version list is supported, objectif is to support what travis support:
+For the moment only the following language / version list is supported, goal is to support what travis support:

 * php
 	* 5.3